tobycmurray/phantom-lint/README.md

 2505.11718v1.pdf is even a paper about building an LLM-based automated peer reviewer!

-For 2406.17253v2.pdf, 2506.11111v1.pdf and 2505.16211v1.pdf we detect only
+2406.17253v2.pdf, 2506.11111v1.pdf and 2505.16211v1.pdf contain
-one (of many) hidden LLM instructions in the paper, when using the `nlp` analysis method with the default bad phrases list.
-This shows the limitations of that analysis method and/or the default bad phrases list.
+a very long hidden instruction.
+Due to the way that the current diffing method works, we highlight most (but not all) of the hidden instruction.

 The `tests/bad/` directory contains other PDFs found via Google that contain hidden text, designed to manipulate LLM analysis.
 This